alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + On the **SHM domain controller (DC1)**.
     + Open a PowerShell command window with elevated privileges.
     + Run `C:\Installation\CreateUsers.ps1 <path_to_user_details_file>`
-    + This script will add the users and trigger a sync with Azure Active Directory, but it will still take around 5 minutes for the changes to propagate.
+    + This script will add the users and trigger a sync with Azure Active Directory
++ Wait a few minutes for the changes to propagate
 + Go to the Azure Active Directory in `portal.azure.com`
   + Click `Users > All users` and confirm that the new user is shown in the user list.
-  + It may take a few minutes for the synchronisation to fully propagate in Azure.
-  + The new user account should have `source` as `Windows Server AD`
+  + The new user account should have the `Directory synced` field set to `Yes`
-  + This may take a few minutes for the synchronisation to fully propagate in Azure.

 #### Troubleshooting: Account already exists
-If you get the message `New-ADUser :  The specified account already exists` you should first check to see whether that user actually does already exist!
+If you get the message `New-ADUser:  The specified account already exists` you should first check to see whether that user actually does already exist!
 Once you're certain that you're adding a new user, make sure that the following fields are unique across all users in the Active Directory.

 + `SamAccountName`: Specified explicitly in the CSV file.
 If this is already in use, consider something like `firstname.middle.initials.lastname`